-C H A P. escaped from Philip de Valois.
-But he found the ford rendered impaffable by the precaution of the French general, and guarded by a ftrong body on the oppofite bank 1; and he was therefore obliged to march higher up the river, in order to feek for a fafe passage.
-He was continually harafied on his march by flying parties of the enemy; faw bodies of troops on the other fide ready to oppose every attempt; his provisions were cut off; his foldiers languished with fickness and fatigue; and his affairs feemed to be reduced to a defperate fituation: When he was fo dexterous or fo fortunate as to feize by furprize a paffage near St. Quintin, which had not been fufficiently guarded; and he fafely carried over his army m.
+C H A P. bank1; and he was obliged to march higher up the XIX. river, in order to feek for a fafe paffage.
+He was con-1435. tinually harafled on his march by flying parties of the enemy; faw bodies of troops on the other fide ready to oppofe every attempt; his provifions were cut off; his foldiers languifhed with ficknefs and fatigue; and his affairs feemed to be reduced to a defperate fituation: When he was fo dexterous or fo fortunate as to feize by furprize a paffage near St. Quintin, which had not been fufficiently guarded; and he fafely carried over his army^m.